-Information Other thank the Consolidated Financial Statements and Auditor's Report Thereon
+Information Other than the Consolidated Financial Statements and Auditor's Report Thereon

-The company's Board of Directors is responsible for the preparation of the other information.
-The other information comprises the information included in the Management discussion and analysis, Board's report including Annexure to Board's Report, Business Responsibility Report, Corporate Governance and Shareholder's Information, but does not included the standalone financial Statements and our Auditor's report thereon.
+The Company's Board of Directors is responsible for the preparation of the other information.
+The other information comprises the information included in the Management Discussion and Analysis, Board's Report including Annexure to Board's Report, Business Responsibility Report, Corporate Governance and Shareholder's Information, but does not include the consolidated financial statements and our auditor's report thereon.

-Our opinion on the standalone financial statement does not cover the other information and we do not express any form of assurance conclusion thereon.
+Our opinion on the consolidated financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.

-In connection with our audit of the consolidated financial statements, our responsibility is to read the other information and , in doing so, consider whether the other information is materially inconsistent with the standalone financial statements or our knowledge obtained during the course of our audit or otherwise appears to be martially misstated.
+In connection with our audit of the consolidated financial statements, our responsibility is to read the other information and,in doing so, consider whether the other information is materially inconsistent with the Consolidated financial statements or our knowledge obtained during the course of our audit or otherwise appears to be materially misstated.

-If, based on the work we have performed, we conclude that there is a material misstatement of this other information; we are required to report that fact.
+If, based on the work, we have performed, we conclude that there is a material misstatement of this other information; we are required to report that fact.
 We have nothing to report in this regard.

-Responsibilities of Management's and Those Charged with Governance for the Consolidated Financial Statements
+Responsibilities of Management's and those charged with Governance for the Consolidated Financial Statements

-The Company's Board of Directors is responsible for the matters stated in Section 134(5) of the Act with respect to the preparation of these standalone financial statements that give a true and fair view of the financial position, financial performance, changes in equity and cash flows of the company in accordance with the accounting principles generally accepted in India, including the Accounting Standards specified u/s 133 of the Act.
-This responsibility also includes maintenance of adequate accounting records in accordance with the provisions of the Act for safeguarding of the assets of the Company and for preventing and detecting frauds and other irregularities; selection and application of appropriate accounting policies; making judgment and estimates that are reasonable and prudent; and design, implementation and maintenance of adequate internal financial controls, that were operating effectively for ensuring the accuracy and completeness of the accounting records, relevant to the preparation and presentation of the financial statements that give a true and fair view and are free from material misstatement, whether due to fraud or error.
+The Company's Board of Directors are responsible for the matters stated in Section 134(5) of the Act with respect to the preparation of these consolidated financial statements that give a true and fair view of the financial position, financial performance, changes in equity and cash flows of the company in accordance with the accounting principles generally accepted in India, including the Accounting Standards specified u/s 133 of the Act.
+This responsibility also includes maintenance of adequate accounting records in accordance with the provisions of the Act for safeguarding of the assets of the Company and for preventing and detecting frauds and other irregularities; selection and application of appropriate accounting policies; making judgments and estimates that are reasonable and prudent; and design, implementation and maintenance of adequate internal financial controls, that were operating effectively for ensuring the accuracy and completeness of the accounting records, relevant to the preparation and presentation of the financial statements that give a true and fair view and are free from material misstatement, whether due to fraud or error.

-In preparing the financial statements, management is responsible for assessing the Company's ability to continue as a going concern, disclosing as applicable, matters relating to going concern and using the going concern basis of accounting unless management either intends to liquidate the Company or to cease operations, or has no realistic alternative but to do so.
+In preparing the financial statements, management is responsible for assessing the Company's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the Company or to cease operations, or has no realistic alternative but to do so.